-I recently wrote about some of the non-surgical treatments available but these will only have a temporary effect if your diet, and your lifestyle in general is not up to scratch.
+I recently wrote about some of the non-surgical treatments available but these will only have a temporary effect if your diet and your lifestyle are not up to scratch.

 It’s not surprising then that the old adage about a woman having to choose between her face and her figure after a certain age makes sense because we have to decide whether to lose those stubborn middle-age pounds that we can gain or keep them and maintain a relatively plump and unlined face!

 A sensible diet with the right balance of protein, carbs and healthy fats plus lots of fruit, veggies and water has been drummed into us all daily.
 But if you are still working and raising kids, it’s not so easy to spend time in the kitchen pursuing the latest ‘clean eating’ strategy, substituting digestive biscuits for almonds and covering everything in Chia seeds.

 It’s not just the cooking either.
 It’s the organisation needed, the planning, the shopping and, with many of these diets, the cost.

 And, much though we would like to pretend we are all nutritionists (unfortunately buying a Nutribullet does not automatically give you that qualification), how do we know we are getting the right balance of vitamins and minerals?

 As we get older, the needs of our bodies change and there are a number of supplements which are recommended to help protect against ageing.